 Social Construction and Professional Development for Online and Blended Learning

 Professional development initiatives should acknowledge that teacher change is affected by social influences (e.g., Adey, 2006).
 This social effect is, in light of this article, notable on (a) teachers’ knowledge construction and (b) teachers’ identity construction.
-The importance of the latter arises from the emphasis placed on professional identity and roles in current research on TPD that targets OBL (e.g., Baran et al., 2011; Philipsen et al., 2019 WHICH ONE?; Tschida et al., 2016).
+The importance of the latter arises from the emphasis placed on professional identity and roles in current research on TPD that targets OBL (e.g., Baran et al., 2011; Philipsen, Tondeur, Pareja Roblin et al., 2019; Tschida et al., 2016).

 With regard to knowledge construction, this framework adheres to the social constructivism described by Vygotsky (1978), in which a developmental process is situated in a social context and knowledge is constructed by interacting with other people.
 Next to that, professional identity and role construction are important elements to bear in mind when professionalizing teachers for OBL.

 Professional identity is closely aligned to Kelchtermans’ (2009) notion of self-understanding.
-Although Kelchtermans avoided using the term identity for specific reasons, the well-known notion of professional identity is an important aspect of the framework.
+Although Kelchtermans avoided using the term identity for specific reasons, we keep the well-known notion of professional identity as an important aspect of our model presented later on.
 The self-understanding also emphasizes the role of social and societal influences on self-development.
 Accordingly, Stein, Shephard, and Harris (2011) indicated that a transition to e-learning can evoke possibilities for rethinking teachers’ current teaching practices regarding professional identity and professional roles.

 Process of Conceptual Model Development